Frequently Asked Questions

 I think I know which part is needed to repair it.
 Why can't you give me an estimate over the phone?

 Just because a YouTube video / website forum / website explained a possible solution for your appliance problem does not mean that is the only possible cause of the symptoms your appliance has.
 Each symptom frequently has multiple possible causes, many of them requiring new parts.
 Multiple technical steps may be needed to identify the root cause of the appliance problem.
 Each model of appliance has different part numbers for each part it is assembled with.
 Every unique part has a different price.
-It takes time to drive to your home.
-It takes time to diagnose your appliance, often requiring uninstalling, disassembling, troubleshooting and then reinstalling the appliance.
-For all of these reasons, there are no free estimates over the phone based on your description of the symptoms.
-Much more work usually needs to be done to determine the actual cause of the appliance problem you are experiencing.
+Also, this may not be the only problem the appliance has, just the one you noticed recently.
+If there are too many problems, or any of the problems are major repairs requiring expensive parts that have to be ordered and labor that may exceed your price limit, a comprehensive diagnosis and estimate is needed to determine if the appliance should be repaired or replaced.